 Front Lights: The rear light is powered by the battery.
 The two front lights are powered by four AAA batteries between them.
 It would be great if the front lights were powered by the battery or dynamo powered, similar to other Babboe bikes.
 I am looking to install some sort of dynamo lights to cut back on battery use as I prefer to have my lights on all the time as a safety measure.

 Have we had any technical issues?

 The only major issue we have had was the pedal assist stopped working.
 As part of the Babboe warranty, this was fixed by the shop where we purchased the bike.
 The cargo bike also was serviced as part of the warranty in the first two years of owning the bike.

 We had a period with some punctures on the rear wheel which are par for the course which leads to some challenges in terms of repairing punctures or replacing a tube.
-I ended up replacing the rear wheel tyre with a more robust puncture resistant tyre & for almost a year have had no punctures.
+I ended up replacing the rear wheel tyre with a more robust puncture resistant tyre & for almost two years I have had no punctures.